 Dress Code: the Dress code for this event is business/ office casual.

 Summer School on Sytemic Risk:

 A Summer School on the same topic will be held prior on July 21- 25, 2014.
 Click here for more details

 Please sign up with PIMS and then register for the Workshop at the bottom of this page: Registration is open to Academia and Industry participants.

 Accepted summer school students: Please contact Ruth Situma (email@example.com) if you would like to attned the workshop.

 Undergraduate, Graduate and Post Docs: $100

 Please note that a 5% GST will be included in the payment

 If you are an international participant and require a visa to attend this workshop, you can find relevant information here.
 Apply for your visa well in advance of your travel!

-Please help PIMS to improve the quality of its events and plan for the future by filling out this quick and painless survey.
+Please help PIMS to improve the quality of its events and plan for the future by filling out this quick survey.